lucasveritas/threetests/ReadMe.txt

 1. File answer1 is for test1.
 2. File answer2 is for test2.
-3. Folder answer3 is for test3.
+3. File answer3-readme is for test3.